 Pumpkin Patches in Michigan Perfect for Fall

 Fall is here and we are pumped!
-We had some lasting summer heat, but now the cooler weather has us thinking all things fall.
 Nothing says autumn like picking fresh pumpkins, getting lost in a corn maze, and drinking some fresh cider.

 Hayes Corn Maze and Pumpkin Patch are located almost in the exact center of the Upper Peninsula in the town of Rock.
-2017’s corn maze theme is Domino’s Pizza - there is a giant slice of pizza cut directly into the maze!
 ‘The Outback’ pumpkin patch allows families to pick their own beautiful pumpkins for carving.
 Hayes is full of fun activities, be sure to climb ‘Hay Mountain’ and check out the Space Tilt while you are there!

 Have you ever encountered a corn “sandbox” before?
 Getzloff’s in Wilson has this unique attraction and kids love it!
 Pet some friendly farm animals, grab some pumpkin-flavored concessions and select your perfect fall pumpkin at this beautiful farm.

 North West Michigan

 This is one of those pumpkin patches where you can spend a full day with your family.
 Their corn maze covers five acres of their beautiful property and encourages strong competition.
 Of course, people are invited to leisurely enjoy the maze as well.
 Royal Farms offers a menu of fresh baked goods and meat pasties as well.
 The best part?
 They have a full assortment of wine and hard cider that is available for tasting!